 Skip to content Skip to sidebar Skip to footer

-Antique pine finish.
+Antique pine finishing for furniture

 Pinewood is very well known in the wood furniture industry.
 The pine wood is lot used to make furniture.
 There are many species of pine and each has their own characteristic.
 But in general pine has shallow and small pores and grain texture that makes it is easy to be finished in close pores finish.
 It has light yellow brown color base that provide flexibility to make any finish color.
 But it is a soft wood with high absorption properties to the finishing materials which sometimes cause difficulties in the finishing process, such as blotchy color.
 The pine wood also release oil from its knots that can cause problems in the finishing in the solid wood color.
 According to its character then we need to do the proper finish to get the maximum beauty from this wood.